sahilgadhok/PasteBin/Solutions.md

 ### Files

 - GET '/file/:file_id' -> Get a public file based on given file id
+    - Request
+        - No further params
+    - Response
+        - 200 with file content, creation date and name if it exists
+        - 200 with null content if no such file ID exists.

 - GET '/public_files/' -> Get UUIDs of all public files in '/file/'
+    - Request
+        - No further params
+    - Response
+        - 200 with UUIDs of all public files.

 - GET '/comment/:file_id/' -> Get all commments for the given file id
+    - Request
+        - No further params
+    - Response
+        - 200 with json of mappings of comment_ids to comment information such as creation date, content and user that posted
+        - 200 with null if no such endpoint exists

+- GET '/comment/:file_id/:comment_id' -> Get the commment with comment id for the given file id
+    - Request
+        - No further params
+    - Response
+        - 200 with comment information such as creation date, content and user that posted
+        - 200 with null if no such endpoint exists

 ## Backend Services